 Slurm#

-, without needing to configure complex
+sbatch, and squeue, without needing to configure complex orchestration layers.

 Slurm Info#

-is a command used to display general information about a Slurm-managed
+sinfo is a command used to display general information about a Slurm-managed

 cluster, such as the number of available nodes and partitions.
 It also allows